 - The American Association of Retired Persons (AARP) named the blood thinner Coumadin as the #1 most likely drug to send you to the hospital.

-- B.E.S.T. is an easy way to remember how to fit blood thinner medication into daily life.
+- Remember B.E.S.T. as an easy way to follow how to fit blood thinner medication into daily life.

 Stick to a Routine